 A fundamental, non-computer studio course designed to introduce students to the basic visual concepts necessary in creating graphic designs on a two-dimensional surface.
 Includes color theory and composition.
 (Spring, alternate years)

 A 317 3-D DESIGN (3)

 An overview and exploration of the principles of design common to both aesthetic and utilitarian objects.
-Prerequisites: 2-D design or Drawing I (Fall, alternate years)
+(Fall, alternate years)